-Now it’s time to hit Solve – the solver will find the combination of numbers that add up to the target value specified in cell F4.
+Now it’s time to hit Solve and start identifying excel entries that add up to your target.
+The solver will find the combination of numbers that add up to the target value specified in cell F4.
 However, there are two limitations to the solver: the solver limits the user to 200 variables as well as 100 constraints.
 After running this, the multiplier column is updated (click photo to enlarge):

 Hopefully knowing how to do this will save you some time and replace the manual process of trial and error.
-Again, if you found this article helpful then be sure to check out this pamphlet containing everything you need to know about Excel.
+Again, if you found this article helpful, check out this pamphlet containing everything you need to know about Excel.

 Also, for more excel tips and tricks check out our professional development section.